Shaaali/identity-apps/docs/guides/applications/web-app/saml/configure-login.md

 </EntityDescriptor>
 ```

-There are two ways to get the SAML IDP metadata of Asgardeo.
+There are two ways to get the SAML IdP metadata of Asgardeo.
 1. [File based metadata](#use-file-based-metadata)
 2. [URL based metadata](#use-url-based-metadata)